A Fast Confirmation Rule for the Ethereum Consensus Protocol: Confirmation Rule for

-\paragraph{Unrealized Justified Checkpoint.} Each block includes a (possibly empty) set of FFG votes.
-The set of FFG votes included in the chain of a block $b$ determines the set of \emph{unrealized justified checkpoints}\footnote{Details on \emph{justification} are provided in Section~\ref{sec:conf-rule-ldmghosthfc}.} for that chain, which we denote as $\allU(b)$.
-We do not provide the details of how such a set is computed by Gasper as it is not straightforward.\CZfn{suggest to remove this sentence, unless we provide a definition. \RS{Why?
-Also, what definition are you referring to?}} We will instead limit ourselves to list those properties of such a set that are relied upon by some of the proofs in the remainder of this paper.
+\paragraph{Unrealized Justified Checkpoint.} Each block includes a (possibly empty) set of \FFG votes.
+The set of \FFG votes included in the chain of a block $b$ determines the set of \emph{unrealized justified checkpoints} for that chain, which we denote as $\allU(b)$.
+We do not provide the details of how such a set is computed by Gasper as it is not straightforward.
+We will instead limit ourselves to list those properties of such a set that are relied upon by some of the proofs in the remainder of this paper.
+For any checkpoint $C \in\allU(b)$, we say that $b$ \emph{\ujustifies} $C$, or, equivalently, that $C$ is \emph{\ujustified} by $b$'s chain.
 When we say that \emph{a checkpoint $C$ can never be justified} we mean that it is impossible to create a valid block $b$ such that $C \in\allU(b)$.

 \paragraph{Greatest Unrealized Justified Checkpoint in the chain of $b$.} The \emph{greatest unrealized justified checkpoint in the chain of a block $b$}, denoted as $\gujblock(b)$, is the unrealized justified checkpoint $C \in \allU(b)$ in the chain of $b$ such that $C \geq C'$ for any $C' \in \allU(b)$.
 Assume that ties are broken arbitrarily \footnote{ In this work, we do not need to consider how ties are broken as we always work under assumptions that ensure that no two checkpoints for the same epoch can ever be justified.}.
+In other terms, the greatest unrealized justified checkpoint at time $t$ is the most recent checkpoint that is already supported strongly enough in the validator's view to be justified, but whose justification has not yet become the starting point of the fork-choice (i.e., it will only become realized at the next epoch's boundary).